Cindy Parlow Cone: 1999 FIFA Women's World Cup

 Parlow played in all six games of the team's 1999 World Cup victory and scored two goals.
 During the July 4 semifinal match against Brazil in front of 73,123 spectators, she scored a header goal in the fifth minute of the match.

 After 90 minutes of scoreless regulation time and 30 minutes of sudden death, the 1999 FIFA Women's World Cup Final was decided by a penalty shootout between the U.S. and China.
 The five American players to take penalty kicks converted while China missed one attempt so that the U.S. won.
 The final surpassed the 1996 Atlanta Olympic final as the most-attended women's sports event, with more than 90,000 people filling the Rose Bowl in Pasadena, California.
 It held the record until 2014 for the largest U.S. television audience for a soccer match with 17,975,000 viewers.
 As of July 2015, it ranks third following the 2015 FIFA Women's World Cup (25,400,000 viewers) and 2014 FIFA World Cup group stage match between the U.S. men's team and Portugal (18,220,000 viewers).
 A week later, the team met President Clinton at the White House and flew with Hillary and Chelsea Clinton on Air Force Two to Cape Canaveral.

-2000 Sydney Olympics
+2000 Sydney Olympics and 100th cap

 In August 2000, Parlow was named to the U.S. squad for the 2000 Summer Olympics in Australia by head coach April Heinrichs.

 Parlow finished 2000 with 19 goals, the highest on the national team.
 In June, she scored a hat-trick against both New Zealand and Canada during the Pacific Cup in Australia.
 In August, she scored a brace against Russia during a 9–1 win.

+On July 3, 2001, Parlow gained her 100th international cap in a 1-0 friendly win over Canada, making her the youngest footballer—male or female—to do so.